netxms/netxms-doc/admin/object-management.rst

        tool purpose.
    * - URL
      - URL that should be passed to browser to be opened.
+   * - TCP tunnel
+     - If enabled, on object tool execution management client will open a local port and establish tunnel via the server and via a proxy agent.
+Proxy should have ``EnableTCPProxy=yes`` in it's configuration file.
+The following macros can be used in URL field:

+       - ``${local-address}`` - local IP address
+       - ``${local-port}`` - local port number

    * - This tool requires confirmation before execution
      - If chosen, before execution of tool will be shown Yes/No pop-up with text from "Confirmation message" field.